allenjake440/Mens_March_Madness_Champion/custom_team_player_stat.md

 )
 ```

-## Methodology - Understanding whats important in the Formula.
+## Methodology - Understanding whats important in the Formula

 1. **Weighted Scoring**: Each feature is multiplied by a defined weight (detailed below), determined through insights, trial and error, and domain expertise.
 2. **Feature Importance**: To assess feature significance within the player rating metric: